lambley/portfolio/README.md

   - Bootstrap,
   - React.
 - Testing with Jest and React Testing Library.
-- Storage Vercel Postgres DB, with Prisma ORM. (note to self - need env.local file with DB connection string for local dev)
+- Storage Vercel Postgres DB, with Prisma ORM. (note to self - need env file with DB connection string for local dev)

 ### Hosting
 Deployed on Vercel at https://www.agslambley.dev